 There is now a well-established literature in development studies (inspired by the work of Amartya Sen) arguing that female agency is conducive to economic growth and institutional development (Eswaran 2014; Klasen 2002; Klasen and Lamanna 2009; FAO 2011; Teignier and Cuberes, 2014).
-The World Bank 2011 report 'Gender, Equality and Development' summarized this literature and contended that strengthening the autonomy of women was 'smart economics'.
+The World Bank (2011) report

+'Gender, Equality and Development' summarizes this literature and contended that strengthening the autonomy of women was 'smart economics'.
 Agency here is defined as the ability to make decisions and to undertake action in a given environment to achieve a desired outcome.
-In 2014 a further World Bank report, "Voice and Agency - Empowering women and girls for shared prosperity", highlighted that although gaps between men and women in many dimensions have narrowed, systematic differences continue to persist, which it ascribes to differences in agency (World Bank 2014).
+In 2014, a further World Bank report, 'Voice and Agency-Empowering women and girls for shared prosperity', highlighted that although gaps between men and women in many dimensions have narrowed, systematic differences remain, which it ascribes to differences in agency (World Bank 2014/2015).

 Gender inequality has consistently been shown to inhibit economic growth and development (Klasen 2002; Klasen and Lamanna 2009; FAO 2011).
-The idea of women as an engine for economic development has risen to prominence in development studies over the past 20 years, largely as a result of the work of Ester Boserup (1970).
-The line of reasoning received further support in 1992 from the then chief economist of the World Bank, Lawrence Summers, who argued that investments in the education of girls might just be the highest return type of investment possible in developing countries (Summers 1992).
+The idea of women as drivers of economic development has risen to prominence in development studies over the past 20 years, largely as a result of the work of Ester Boserup (1970).
+The line of reasoning received further support in 1992, from the then chief economist of the World Bank, Lawrence Summers.
+He argued that in developing countries, investments in the education of girls might just be the highest return type of investment possible (Summers 1992).
 A number of quantitative studies have built on these ideas to explore the empirical relationship between gender inequality and economic growth and development (Klasen 1999; Teignier and Cuberes 2014).
-The overall result has been to show that gender inequality is detrimental to growth.
+These studies have shown that gender inequality is detrimental to growth.
 Teignier and Cuberes, for instance, using a model whereby women are inhibited from contributing to the labour force in various ways, find an implied income per capita loss of 27% for Middle Eastern and North African countries and a 10% loss for Europe (Teignier and Cuberes 2014), an economically significant result.

-However research has also demonstrated that the effects of achieving gender equality extend beyond simply economic gain.
-Improving the position of women has been shown to have positive effects on a wide range of development outcomes: children's educational attainment (Currie and Moretti 2003; King et al 1986; Schultz 1988; Strauss and Thomas 1995), the quality of government, particularly through reducing corruption (Dollar et al 2001), reduced infant mortality (Dollar and Gatti 1999; Eswaran 2014), improved household efficiency (King and Hill 1997) and reduced fertility (Rosenzweig and Schultz 1982).
+Research has also demonstrated that the effects of gender equality extend beyond economic gain.
+Improving the position of women has been shown to have positive effects on a wide range of development outcomes: children's educational attainment (Currie and Moretti 2003; King et al. 1986; Schultz 1988; Strauss and Thomas 1995), the quality of government, particularly by reducing corruption (Dollar et al. 2001), reduced infant mortality (Dollar and Gatti 1999; Eswaran 2014), improved household efficiency (King and Hill 1997) and reduced fertility (Rosenzweig and Schultz 1982).